deadplaything/Abyssea/README.md

 - Full and compact display modes
 - Acquisition sounds for new items and key items
 - Simple red/green progression system
+## Proc Tracker

+Abyssea Tracker includes a built-in proc system for Red, Blue, and Yellow weaknesses.

+- Red: View and check off all elemental weapon skill procs
+- Blue: Automatically shows the active weapon skill window based on Vana’diel time
+- Yellow: Automatically shows the previous, current, and following day elements
+- Optional compact Proc Tracker window for active farming
+- Track Red, Blue, Yellow, or any combination
+- Checkboxes sync between the main Proc page and the compact tracker

+No commands are required.
+Each proc page includes a Track option so you can add or remove it from the Proc Tracker with one click.
 ## Screenshots

 ### NM Tracker